 Transaction amounts denominated in foreign currencies are translated into their Canadian dollar equivalents at exchange rates prevailing at the transaction dates.
 Carrying values of monetary assets and liabilities reflect the exchange rates at the year end date.
-Translation gains and losses are recognized in profit or loss for the current period.
+Translation gains and losses are recognized in the consolidated income statement for the current period.